openhab/openhab-docs/appendix/contributing.md

 # Contributing to openHAB

+openHAB is a community effort and everyone can take part in that.
+Be it by being an active developer, a one time bug reporter or by commenting on issues by others.
+Please the following guidelines.

 ## Reporting Issues

+Before reporting an issue, please check the [openHAB community forum](https://community.openhab.org) for solutions and help.
+More people will see your issue when it is posted in the forum and community members may be able to help you find known solutions/workarounds.

-Use the table below to determine where your issue or idea for improvement should be reported:
+When no solution was found, use the table below to determine where your issue should be reported:

 Issue | Where to report
 ------|----------------